Do I have to be a member of ASPS, ACCS or BreastSurgANZ to contribute to the ABDR?

 Do I have to tell patients that I am submitting their data to the ABDR?

 Yes, this is an important part of the process.
 Patients must be notified at their pre-surgery consultation that their data will be sent to the Registry.
-We provide you with a poster to display in a prominent location in your consulting room(s) and leaflets to include in each patient’s pre-surgery information pack.
+We provide you with a poster to display in a prominent location in your consulting room(s) and Patient Leaflets to include in each patient’s pre-surgery information pack.
 Following surgery, ABDR staff will send each patient an Explanatory Statement to inform them about the registry and the option to opt out of participating.

 How do I order more posters and/or patient leaflets for my consulting rooms?